demoutrei/guides/source/discord/api/hosts.rst

 Identifying Scam Hosts
 ^^^^^^^^^^^^^^^^^^^^^^

 If it's too good to be true, it is.
 Compute is not free, electricity is not free.
-While hosts can offer it really cheap (`OVHCloud`_ has some as low as a couple USD a month), it's never going to be free.
+While hosts can offer it really cheap (`OVHCloud`_ and `IONOS`_ has some as low as a couple USD a month), it's never going to be free.

+For people wondering why not say oracle is free, well its free but there restriction of 15% and taking in note that they r almost impossible to get its safe to say u cant get them

 Never accept free hosting inside Discord
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~